This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Open Colostomy Reversal

-Open colostomy reversal is surgery to close your colostomy and reconnect your colon.
+Open colostomy reversal is done to reconnect your intestines and remove the stoma.

 - You have severe pain in your abdomen.